Test-Time Graph Search for Goal-Conditioned Reinforcement Learning: Related Work

-Beyond graph search, several planning paradigms have been proposed.
-Diffusion and generative models compose or augment trajectories for long-horizon reasoning \citep{Janner2022Diffuser, Ajay2023DecisionDiffuser, Luo2025CompDiffuser, Zhang2025InferenceScaling, Lee2025SCoTS}, though they typically demand extra training and computation.
-Model-based planning uses learned dynamics for model-predictive control \citep{Williams2017MPPI, Chua2018PETS, Hafner2019PlaNet, Hansen2022TDMPC} or sequence-model planning with trajectory transformers \citep{Janner2021TrajectoryTransformer}.
-TTGS differs by providing a lightweight, training-free planning layer over dataset states, which can complement generative and model-based methods by providing reliable subgoals.
+TTGS also shares the graph-search structure of motion planning~\citep{Kavraki1996PRM} and TAMP~\citep{Garrett2021TAMP}, but its edge costs come from learned, noisy value functions rather than known dynamics or collision checkers, which motivates the soft penalty.
+Other planning paradigms have been explored: diffusion and generative models compose or augment trajectories for long-horizon planning~\citep{Janner2022Diffuser, Ajay2023DecisionDiffuser, Luo2025CompDiffuser, Zhang2025InferenceScaling, Lee2025SCoTS}, though they typically demand extra training and computation; model-based planning uses learned dynamics for model-predictive control \citep{Williams2017MPPI, Chua2018PETS, Hafner2019PlaNet, Hansen2022TDMPC} or sequence-model planning with trajectory transformers \citep{Janner2021TrajectoryTransformer}.
+TTGS differs by providing fast ($<1$s planning time), training-free retrieval of the dataset states, which can complement generative and model-based methods by providing reliable subgoals.